LukasBut/Springboard-Projects/5.3.2 Mode Analytics Case Study/README.md

 ## Findings After Testing Each Hypothesis
-1. All queries were limited to roughly a month before the 'engagement drop' week as if indeed the increase/decrease of Yammer emails is the cause, then the effect of users deciding not to engage with the product wouldn't take long (less that a week I assume).However, I kept the date range at a month to have enough data to spot trends.
-First I calculated the average amount of emails/user/week (# Emails/user).
+1. All queries were limited to roughly a month before the 'engagement drop' week as if indeed the increase/decrease of Yammer emails is the cause, then the effect of users deciding not to engage with the product wouldn't take long (less that a week I assume).
+However, I kept the date range at a month to have enough data to spot trends.
+First I calculated the average amount of emails/user/week (*# Emails/user*).
 The variance was very small leading up to the drop so it means that our initial hypothesis was wrong.
 Then I wondered if perhaps it wasn't so much the emails annoying people, but the lack of engagement with the emails (due to lack of relevance perhaps) that could be the cause of the drop.
-Having calculated the '% of Emails Interacted with' column I found that the proportion remained pretty much constant.
+Having calculated the *% of Emails Interacted with* column I found that the proportion remained pretty much constant.
 So it wasn't the decreased engagement in emails that was the cause either.
 The scatter graphs
 (found in the report) further reinforce this point (lack of correlation).
 However, after August 4th the proportion of emails interacted with did drop by a few percent (more so than the usual variation), but not as significant (proportion wise) as the drop in active users.
 I concluded that